North African Internet Governance Forum (NAIGF)

 Each member of the NomCom must:

-· Be citizen of and living in one of the seven North African countries.
+· Be citizen of one of the seven North African countries.

 · Have the necessary knowledge of the Internet Governance issues.